MichaelAlexanderBryant/malicious-url-detection/README.md

 This repository is for the analysis and modeling done with the malicious and benign websites dataset.
 Below you will find an overview of the data, code, and results.

 Over 70% of all system intrusion breaches involve malware, and 32% of all malware is distributed via the web.
 The average cost of a data breach for an organization like IBM is 4.24 million dollars.
-Given the rise of remote work due to COVID-19, preventing exposure to malicious websites is imperative.
+Given the rise of remote work due to COVID-19, developing more efficient detection systems is imperative.

 ### Project Outcome